Willy Wonka: Wonka (2023)

+In the 2023 film Wonka, he is portrayed by Timothée Chalamet.
+The film tells a standalone origin story of the character about his early days as a chocolatier.
+In this version, a new backstory was added which reveals his even more troubled upbringing: Willy Wonka's mother (who made chocolate bars) had died and the young Wonka traveled to Europe to open his own chocolate shop.
+At the end of the film, after exposing the crimes of the local Chocolate Cartel, Wonka opens the last chocolate bar his mother left him, which is revealed to contain a golden paper with a message telling him that chocolate is best shared with others.
+He and Lofty, an Oompa Loompa, would then acquire an abandoned castle to commence building a new factory.

-Other adaptations
+Stage musical adaptations

-Charlie and the Chocolate Factory (musical)
+Charlie and the Chocolate Factory (2013)

 In 2013, an adaptation of the novel was produced at the Theatre Royal, Drury Lane in the West End starting on 25 June 2013.
 Willy Wonka in this production was originated by Douglas Hodge.
-In the play, Wonka decides to open his factory to five children whom can find one of five Golden Tickets hidden in the wrappers of Wonka Bars.
+In the play, Wonka decides to open his factory to five children who can find one of five Golden Tickets hidden in the wrappers of Wonka Bars.
 The play begins with Charlie in a large trash pile looking for items that are "almost nearly perfect".
 He later goes home and we see the Golden Ticket winners on an oversized television with actors inside it.
 Once all the tickets have been won, Willy Wonka invites the children into his factory, where he then tempts each of them with a weakness.
 Finally, only Charlie is left.
-Willy Wonka and Charlie board Wonka's "Great Glass Elevator" which takes off over the audience.
+Willy Wonka and Charlie board Wonka's "Great Glass Elevator", which takes off over the audience.

+Charlie and the Chocolate Factory (2017)

 A reworked version of the musical, featuring added songs from the 1971 film adaptation, premiered on Broadway in 2017.
 Wonka was portrayed this time by Christian Borle.
 While the Broadway version received mixed to negative reviews, Borle's performance was praised.
 A U.S. tour commenced in 2018, with Noah Weisberg playing Wonka, and the musical premiered in Australia in 2019.